team-charls/jpegls-wic-codec/README.md

 The standard Windows 10 Microsoft Photos application cannot be used at this moment as it is limited to the WIC codecs that are pre-installed on Windows or are provided by Microsoft in the Microsoft Store.
 Microsoft currently does not make it possible to create WIC codecs that can be uploaded to the Microsoft Store.

-#### 16 bit grayscale images may display as only containg black pixels
+#### 16 bit grayscale images may display as only containing black pixels

 Windows has full support for the 16 bit grayscale pixel format (GUID_WICPixelFormat16bppGray).
 It expect however that the full dynamic range (0 ..
 65535) is used.
 To be able to display the image